developer-zebra/developer-zebra-site/src/datawedge/6-5/guide/about/index.md

 **Improved Profile Exporting**

-DataWedge 6.5 improves compatibility of exported Profiles for deployment to dissimilar devices.
-Previously, DataWedge supported deployment of exported Profiles only to devices that are functionally equivalent to the device that created original Profile.
-Now, Profiles created with DataWedge 6.5 will work on any Zebra device model running DataWedge 6.5 or higher.
+DataWedge 6.5 improves compatibility of exported Config files and Profiles for deployment to dissimilar devices.
+Previous versions of DataWedge support deployment of exported Profiles only to devices that are functionally equivalent to the device that created original Profile.
+Now, Config files and Profiles created with DataWedge 6.5 will work on any Zebra device model running DataWedge 6.5 or higher.
+See the [Cross-Device Import](../settings/#crossdeviceimport) section of the DataWedge Settings guide for more information.

 **New APIs**: